 Which of my student's books can I get at the Bookstore?

-All textbooks.
+All textbooks, which are distributed during Schedule Pickup Week.
 Novels, workbooks, and initial art kits covered by the Instructional Material Fee are handed out by classroom teachers.

 Can I buy a parking permit at the Bookstore?